PedroCristo/README-TEST/README.md

 * As a website creator, I want to:

-1. Build an online quiz that is visually appealing from the user’s first visit so they are intrigued to explore and play the game.
+1. Build an easy app for the users to play the game.
-2. Build an easy to navigate quiz and game for its users to play.
-3. Build a quiz that is both enjoyable and challenging for the user.
+2. Build a game that is both enjoyable and challenging for the players.

 * As a new visitor, I want to:

-1. Be able to understand the main purpose of the game.
+1. Be able to understand the main purpose of the App and start a new game.
-2. Be able to easily navigate throughout the game and choose a quiz to play.
+2. Be able to follow along the score, wrong and right letters already guessed and the remaining of available tries while I am playing the game.
-3. Be able to see my results after playing the game.
+3. Be able to watch my results and other players results on the Leaderboard.

 * As a returning visitor, I want to:

-1. Be able to find new quizzes when they are available.
-2. Be able to check the Height Scores page
+1. Be able to guess a different word choose by the computer.
-3. Be able to challenge myself and improve on my scores.
+2. Be able to challenge myself and try to improve on my scores and compare with other users on the leaderboard

 ## Design